Quantum field theory approach for multistage chemical kinetics in liquids: Discussion

 \section{Discussion}

 In the present work, the second quantization formalism is applied for the first time to systematically derive kinetic equations for multistage diffusion-influenced reactions in a general set of unimolecular and bimolecular reactive systems.
 As a convenient tool for visualizing calculations, a corresponding diagrammatic technique was developed.
-In section \ref{sec:EncounterTheory}, we show that this technique in the second order of the expansion of the collision integral in concentration reproduces the general equations of the IET, i.e, Eqs. (\ref{Diffp}-\ref{EqCvec}).
+In section \ref{sec:EncounterTheory}, we show that this technique in the second order of the expansion of the collision integral in concentration reproduces the general equations of the IET, i.e, Eqs.(\ref{Diffp}-\ref{EqCvec}).
 Since the IET has a limited range of applicability, a regular series expansion of the collision integral in terms of parameter $\alpha$ was developed.
 Taking into account the first two non-vanishing terms of the expansion, proportional to $\alpha^4$ and $\alpha^5$ as well as some additional higher order terms, we obtained kinetic equations for the concentrations and pair distribution functions.
 The resulting equations are similar to the equations of the modified encounter theory (MET) \cite{FrantsuzovCPL2000,IvanovJCP2001I}, but contain additional terms.
 Therefore, we called these equations the complete modified encounter theory (CMET).

 To illustrate the differences in the IET, MET, and CMET approaches, we use a reaction $A+B\rightarrow C+D$.
-For this example, the master equations (\ref{eq:MasterCMET}) for the concentrations in all these theories has the following form: \begin{widetext}
+For this example, the master equations (\ref{eq:MasterCMET}) for the concentrations in all these theories have the following form: \begin{widetext}

 Equations for the pair distribution functions Eq.(\ref{DiffpCM}) are formulated below with the following notation: